scopatz/w3g/news/reforged_update_02.rst

 **Changed:**

-* Added support for two input formats for the ReforgedPlayerMetadata class.
+* Added portrait ID to the ReforgedPlayerMetadata class.

 **Deprecated:**